networknt/light-doc/content/architecture/spring-is-bloated.md

 Undertow Servlet container is faster but still over 20-30 times slower then Light Java Framework which is built on top of Undertow core http server.

-The 20-30 times difference between the two is due to Servlet overhead and Sprint Boot overhead and it is very significant.
+The 20-30 times difference between the two is due to Servlet overhead and Spring Boot overhead and it is very significant.

 After I published the peformance test results, one of the Spring developers pointed